Originally posted: 27 April 2018 | Updated on 30 October 2019 by Darcy Alexander

 Looking to delve into Japan’s culture as much as possible?
 From adhering to Japan-style manners to tracking down its most iconic temples, these last-minute pointers are sure to truly make your visit one to remember.

 Bowing, minding your manners at the table, wearing surgical masks.
 Frequent faux pas might occur if you’re not well versed in how the Japanese do things.
 Brush up on your Japanese etiquette with this handy guide to the country’s customs and traditions.

 When it comes to places of worship, Japan is rich with all manner of spiritual sanctuaries to roam around.
 With numbers in the thousands, the hard part is choosing which ones you visit.
-Luckily, this extensive walkthrough highlights the best of each city, from Tokyo’s Meiji Jingu to the Kenrokuen Garden of Kanazawa, one of the most tranquil places on Earth.
+Use this extensive walkthrough which highlights the best of each city, from Tokyo’s Meiji Jingu to the Kenrokuen Garden of Kanazawa, one of the most tranquil places on Earth.

-Even if you aren’t particularly spiritual, a visit to any of Japan’s temple offers a fascinating glimpse into an entirely different culture, so be sure to make time for a visit while you’re here.
+Even if you aren’t particularly spiritual, a visit to any of Japan’s temples offers a fascinating glimpse into an entirely different culture, so be sure to make time for a visit while you’re here.